folke/flash.nvim/README.md

     -- restore window views and cursor position
     -- after doing a remote operation
     restore = false,
+    -- For `jump.pos = "range"`, this setting is ignored.
-    -- always enter a new motion when doing a remote operation, -- and jump.pos is `start` or `end`.
-    -- When `false`, the remote window's cursor position and jump -- target will be used instead.
-    motion = false,
+    -- `true`: always enter a new motion when doing a remote operation -- `false`: use the window's cursor position and jump target -- `nil`: act as `true` for remote windows, `false` for the current window motion = false,
   },
 }